vimalmenon/backend.completeautomate/README.md

       - [ ] Update JobData for videos rather than creating New Tasks
       - [ ] Remove task_id from video db
       - [ ] Remove task_id from channel db
+      - [ ] Higher lvl component (UI and Generator) should never access DB directly
+      - [ ] Remove task manager and other references
+      - [ ] Set up image generation
+        - [ ] Standardize the image generation
+        - [ ] Make the image generation more generic to be used
+        - [ ] Put all the generated image prompt to review
   - [ ] Review the raw `Transcript` and rate the video based on it
       - [ ] Check for grammar
       - [ ] Points to improve
       - [ ] What went well
   - [ ] Send the logs to some common place (AWS Logger)
-  - [ ] Higher lvl component (UI and Generator) should never access DB directly
   - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)
   - [ ] Add playlist details to YouTube Video DB
   - [ ] Test all the prompts once done